 What is a zoning district?

 Zoning districts are geographic areas within a municipality where specific land uses and development standards apply.
 Typical districts include residential, commercial, industrial, and mixed-use zones.
-Each district has rules governing land uses and structures that are permitted in the district, and standards (such as height, setbacks, and density) that must be met.
+Each district has rules governing permitted land uses and structures, as well as standards (such as height, setbacks, and density) that must be met.

 What is a site plan approval?